Simon-Fontaine/spectra-auth/SECURITY.md

   - Always ensure the token secrets are kept confidential and rotated regularly.

 - **Password Hashing:**
-  Spectra Auth uses the scrypt algorithm with configurable parameters for password hashing.
+  Aegis Auth uses the scrypt algorithm with configurable parameters for password hashing.
 Adjust the cost factor, block size, and other parameters to balance security with performance based on your deployment environment.

 ## Rate Limiting